-The Florida-Alabama TPO is committed to ensuring that no person is excluded from participation in, denied the benefits of, or otherwise subjected to discrimination under any of its programs, activities, or services on the basis of race, color, or national origin.
+The Bay County TPO is committed to ensuring that no person is excluded from participation in, denied the benefits of, or otherwise subjected to discrimination under any of its programs, activities, or services on the basis of race, color, or national origin.
 All persons, regardless of their citizenship, are covered under this regulation.
-In addition, the Florida-Alabama TPO prohibits discrimination on the basis of race, color, or national origin in its employment and business opportunities.
+In addition, the Bay County TPO prohibits discrimination on the basis of race, color, or national origin in its employment and business opportunities.

-As a FTA and FDOT fund recipient, the Florida-Alabama TPO will ensure that its programs, policies, and activities comply with both FTA and FDOT Title VI Regulations of the Civil Rights Act of 1964.
-The Florida-Alabama TPO will not condone retaliation against an individual for his/her involvement in asserting his/her rights pursuant to Title VI or because he/she filed a complaint or participated in an investigation under Title VI, and/or these regulations.
+As an FTA and FDOT fund recipient, the Bay County TPO will ensure that its programs, policies, and activities comply with both FTA and FDOT Title VI Regulations of the Civil Rights Act of 1964.
+The Bay County TPO will not condone retaliation against an individual for his/her involvement in asserting his/her rights pursuant to Title VI or because he/she filed a complaint or participated in an investigation under Title VI, and/or these regulations.

-The Florida-Alabama TPO's Title VI Policy and Plan outlines policy of inclusivity and procedure for handling complaints of discrimination.
-The Limited English Proficiency (LEP) Plan, included in the Title VI Policy and Plan, identifies limited English proficient populations in the Florida-Alabama TPO study area and provides guidelines to ensure that information and services are accessible to LEP persons.
-With adequate notice, the TPO aids citizens who are hearing and visually impaired, of limited English proficiency, transportation disadvantaged, or have other specifically special needs, at all public meetings and workshops.
-For more details, please review the Title VI Policy and Plan online at www.ecrc.org/FLALTPO.
-A print copy of the Title VI Policy and Plan is available upon request.
+The Bay County TPO's Title VI Policy and Plan outlines policy of inclusivity and procedure for handling complaints of discrimination.
+The Limited English Proficiency (LEP) Plan, included in the Title VI Policy and Plan, identifies limited English proficient populations in the Bay County TPO study area and provides guidelines to ensure that information and services are accessible to LEP persons.
+With adequate notice, the TPO provides assistance to citizens who are hearing and visually impaired, of limited English proficiency, transportation disadvantaged, or have other specifically special needs, at all public meetings and workshops.
+For more details, please review the Title VI Policy and Plan.